AdobeDocs/asset-compute.en/help/architecture.md

 The architecture consists of the following parts:

 * **An API and orchestration layer** receives requests (in JSON format) which instruct the service to transform a source asset into multiple renditions.
-These requests are asynchronous and return with an activation id (aka "job id").
+The requests are asynchronous and return with an activation ID, that is job ID.
 Instructions are purely declarative, and for all standard processing work (e.g. thumbnail generation, text extraction) consumers only specify the desired result, but not the applications that handle certain renditions.
-Generic API features such as authentication, analytics, rate limiting, are handled using the Adobe API Gateway in front of the service and manages all requests going to I/O Runtime.
+Generic API features such as authentication, analytics, rate limiting, are handled using the Adobe API Gateway in front of the service and manages all requests going to [!DNL Adobe I/O] Runtime.
 The application routing is done dynamically by the orchestration layer.
 Custom application can be specified by clients for specific renditions and include custom parameters.
-Application execution can be fully parallelized as they are separate serverless functions in I/O Runtime.
+Application execution can be fully parallelized as they are separate serverless functions in [!DNL Adobe I/O] Runtime.

 * **Applications to process assets** that specialize on certain types of file formats or target renditions.
 Conceptually, an application is like the Unix pipe concept: an input file gets transformed into one or more output files.